Hypercubers/hypercubing.xyz/docs/glossary.md

 # Glossary

 This is a glossary of terms used in the hypercubing community.
-We take a mostly prescriptivist[^1] approach: terminology has a great effect on how we think about puzzles, and we try to be mindful when naming concepts to ensure that they encourage better understanding of puzzles and are useful in as many contexts as possible.
+We take a mostly prescriptivist[^1] approach: terminology has a great effect on how we think about puzzles, and we try to be mindful when naming concepts and inventing notation to ensure that they encourage better understanding of puzzles and are useful in as many contexts as possible.

 [^1]: Go ahead, run us over with the [descriptivist bus](https://www.youtube.com/watch?v=46ehrFk-gLk&t=200s).